 Bullet journal meal planner and grocery list

 Such a simple hack for your grocery list.
-One column to indicate what you already have and one to check if you need to get it from the supermarket. (via @boho.berry)
+One column to indicate what you already have and one to check if you need to get it from the supermarket.
+You can also find some free planner sticker printables for meal planning to save you even more time. (via @boho.berry)

 Meal planning is so much easier when you know what’s in stock at home. (via @lifebywhitney)